Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Related Work

 \section{Related Work}

-\textbf{Vision-Language Models for FER.} VLMs trained with large-scale image--text contrastive learning (e.g., CLIP) enable prompt-based recognition by reframing classification as image--text matching~\cite{radford2021learning}~\cite{radford2021learning}.
-This is attractive for FER because expression classes are semantic, but FER is also fine-grained and entangled with identity and capture conditions, making performance sensitive to prompt design and inter-subject shift in realistic videos.
-Recent CLIP-based FER works improve the language interface and temporal modeling: CLIPER strengthens static and dynamic FER by leveraging multiple expression descriptors to obtain more discriminative representations~\cite{li2024cliper}, while DFER-CLIP targets video FER by incorporating temporal modeling and enriched textual descriptions to better align subtle dynamics with language priors~\cite{zhao2023prompting}.
-For zero-shot settings, EmoCLIP uses natural-language descriptions to improve generalization in video FER~\cite{foteinopoulou2024emoclip}, and Exp-CLIP transfers task knowledge distilled from LLMs to enhance zero-shot recognition~\cite{zhao2025enhancing}.
-Beyond prompting, multimodal prompt alignment and parameter-efficient adaptation further refine CLIP-style models for dynamic FER~\cite{ma2025mpafer}.
-Overall, these methods primarily advance prompting and training-time adaptation of VLMs, leaving open how to reliably adapt predictions at test time for videos.
+\textbf{Vision-Language Models for FER.} VLMs trained with large-scale image--text contrastive learning, such as CLIP, enable prompt-based recognition by reframing classification as image--text matching~\cite{radford2021learning}.
+This is appealing for FER because expression classes are semantic; however, FER is fine-grained and entangled with identity and capture conditions, making performance sensitive to prompt design and inter-subject shifts in videos.
+Recent CLIP-based FER methods improve language guidance and temporal modeling.
+CLIPER uses multiple expression descriptors to learn more discriminative static and dynamic representations~\cite{li2024cliper}, while DFER-CLIP incorporates temporal modeling and enriched textual descriptions to better align subtle dynamics with language priors~\cite{zhao2023prompting}.
+In zero-shot settings, EmoCLIP uses natural-language descriptions to improve generalization~\cite{foteinopoulou2024emoclip}, and Exp-CLIP transfers task knowledge distilled from LLMs~\cite{zhao2025enhancing}.
+Multimodal prompt alignment and parameter-efficient adaptation further improve dynamic FER~\cite{ma2025mpafer}.
+However, these methods mainly focus on prompting and training-time adaptation, leaving reliable test-time adaptation for videos underexplored.

-\textbf{Test-Time Adaptation.} TTA mitigates distribution shift by updating a pretrained model using only unlabeled test data at inference.
-Test-time training adapts via an auxiliary self-supervised objective but requires per-sample optimization~\cite{sun2020test}.
-Entropy-based methods such as Tent and MEMO improve robustness but still rely on iterative updates and can drift under noisy pseudo-labels or small batches~\cite{wang2020tent,zhang2022memo}.
-Subsequent approaches (EATA, SAR) aim to stabilize online adaptation, and continual variants (CoTTA, RoTTA) target non-stationary streams~\cite{niu2022efficient,niu2023sar,wang2022continual,yuan2023robust}.
-Despite progress, prompt tuning TTA methods can remain sensitive to optimization choices and unreliable pseudo-labels, and its computational overhead can be restrictive for real-world deployment.
+\textbf{Test-Time Adaptation.} Test-time adaptation (TTA) mitigates distribution shift by adapting a pretrained model using only unlabeled test data during inference.
+Early methods optimize auxiliary self-supervised or entropy-based objectives, as in test-time training, Tent, and MEMO~\cite{sun2020test,wang2020tent,zhang2022memo}.
+More recent approaches, including EATA, SAR, CoTTA, and RoTTA, improve stability under noisy, small-batch, or non-stationary test streams through selective updates, robust optimization, and memory mechanisms~\cite{niu2022efficient,niu2023sar,wang2022continual,yuan2023robust}.
+However, these methods still rely on iterative parameter updates and may suffer from confirmation bias or limited compatibility with LayerNorm-based backbones.